Requesting a Zoom Webinar License

 Prepare for your Webinar

-Webinars can vary in format from simple presentation to a sophisticated production.
-Webinars can include one or multiple panelists, music, video, backgrounds, or slides.
+Webinars can vary in format from simple presentations to a sophisticated production.
+Webinars can include one or multiple panelists, music, video, backgrounds or slides.
 Adding more components increases the complexity of the Webinar and the need to plan the session.

 Some tips to delivering a successful Webinar: